 - Spread of infection, abscess and tendon sheath infections

 - Mild to moderate pain or dull in the early stage of inflammation.
-Pain becomes intense in the later stage during inflammation and can become chronic and last longer.
+Discomfort becomes intense in the later stage during inflammation and can become chronic and last longer.

 - Pain is reduced when resting the affected area